corleand/research-analyst-assessment-2026/README.md

 ## Questions?

 If you have questions about the assessment, please contact m4madmin@m4mgmt.org.
-Please note that this email is only monitored on weekdays.
+This email is only monitored on weekdays.

 ---